greenplum-db/gpdb-archive/gpdb-doc/markdown/analytics/pl_java.html.md

 Before you install the PL/Java extension, make sure that your Greenplum database is running, you have sourced `greenplum_path.sh`, and that the `$MASTER_DATA_DIRECTORY` and `$GPHOME` variables are set.

-1. Download the PL/Java extension package from [VMware Tanzu Network](https://network.pivotal.io/products/pivotal-gpdb) then copy it to the master host.
+1. Download the PL/Java extension package from [VMware Tanzu Network](https://network.pivotal.io/products/pivotal-gpdb) then copy it to the coordinator host.
 2. Follow the instructions in [Verifying the Greenplum Database Software Download](../install_guide/verify_sw.html) to verify the integrity of the **Greenplum Procedural Languages PL/Java** software.
 3. Install the software extension package by running the `gppkg` command.
 This example installs the PL/Java extension package on a Linux system:
     ```